amitkaps/proposals/vis-time-series.md

 # Visualizing Time Series

-> time series: a series of values of a quantity obtained at successive times, often with equal intervals between them.
+> time series data is a series of values of a quantity obtained at successive times, often with equal intervals between them.

 Most of the data we encounter and generate in life are time series.
 Uncovering insights over time presents a number of challenges.
 Some of them are: